Accessing Healthcare on SHIP

-Access Medical and Mental Healthcare with in-network providers.
-When seeking care from a community medical provider, be mindful of the SHIP Benefits and Deductibles by reviewing the summary of SHIP Benefits.
-You can also read How to Use Your MSU Denver Student Health Insurance Plan with Community Providers, below.
+Access Medical and Mental Healthcare with United Healthcare network providers.
+When seeking care from a community medical provider, be mindful of the SHIP benefits and deductibles by reviewing the summary of SHIP Benefits.
+You can also read How to Use Your MSU Denver Student Health Insurance Plan with Community Providers below.

 UnitedHealthcare Student Information

 UnitedHealthcare Student Resources manages the MSU Denver Student Health Insurance Plan.
 This is where students enrolled on SHIP can find health plan information including:

 - Coverage Information